 Construction is consistently ranked as one of the most dangerous industries in the United States.
 According to the Occupational Safety and Health Administration, over twenty percent of all American workplace fatalities in 2017 were in the construction sector, and the Bureau of Labor Statistics reports that construction fatalities have increased almost ten percent between 2015 and 2018.

 Construction injuries can be just as devastating when they are not fatal.
 Many victims are left with permanent injuries that leave them unable to work.
 Others are rendered paralyzed or in need of continuous in-home nursing care.
 Injury victims have the legal right to be compensated for their losses.
-At Arash Law, our experienced construction site injury lawyers know how to fight to protect victims’ legal rights.
+Our experienced construction site injury lawyers know how to fight to protect victims’ legal rights.

 We know how to prove the value of your losses to an insurance company or jury.
 We handle the claims paperwork so that you can focus on recovering from your injuries.
 The following information is meant to be a general guide to personal injury claims in construction accident cases.